Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Equilibrium density via free probability for and

-Utilising Lemma~\ref{lemma-mean and variance kappa's} allows us to conclude the result stated in eq.~\eqref{eq-var coeff P D} as desired. \end{proof} As established in the previous sections, the random coefficients of the characteristic polynomial $\mathcal{P}_n^D(z)$ satisfy the necessary conditions for applying Theorem~\ref{thm-Barbarino Noferini}.
-To simplify the polynomial $Q_n^D(x)$, constructed from the coefficients $|\alpha_\ell^{(n)}|^2=\Var(\kappa_\ell^{(n,D)})$, we analyse these polynomials using generating functions.
-Consequently, we state the following lemma: \begin{Lemma} The polynomials
+As established in the previous sections, the random coefficients of the characteristic polynomial $\mathcal{P}_n^D(z)$ satisfy the necessary conditions for applying Theorem~\ref{thm-Barbarino Noferini}.
+To simplify the polynomial $Q_n^D(x)$, constructed from the coefficients \smash{$\bigl|\alpha_\ell^{(n)}\bigr|^2=\Var\bigl(\kappa_\ell^{(n,D)}\bigr)$}, we analyse these polynomials using generating functions.
+Consequently, we state the following lemma. \begin{Lemma} The polynomials